 7.5.
 (1) Council may appoint persons who are not Councillors to serve on both statutory and non-statutory Committees.

-(2) A Member is eligible for appointment to a Committee under this section if, on the date of the appointment, the Member meets the eligibility requirements set out in section 3.1.(8) of these By-laws and any other criteria set out in the governance policies as approved by Council.
+(2) A Member is eligible for appointment to a Committee under this section if, on the date of the appointment, the Member meets the eligibility requirements set out in subsection 3.1.(8) of these By-laws and any other criteria set out in the governance policies as approved by Council.

 (3) A person who is not a Member is eligible for appointment to a Committee under this section if, on the date of the appointment: